Snitches get stitches?

 the Truth isn’t something you create or produce. it can’t possibly be bothered by anything we make. before people were created inside the restriction of time, Truth must first exist as the boundary. it is the limitation that confines and defines time. there must be a truth which is above the reproach of ethical elites, impervious to the unfiltered accusations of poorly spoken men, safe from inward defect, without the possibility of fault, past the reach of merited blame, outside of the known and experienced boundary of our existence, beyond the shifting patterns of a dynamically changing space there is the fixed, unapproachable, untouchable, unstainable, untaintable, unbreakable, uninfluenceable, unthinkable, unreachable beacon of Truth.

-Mercy is a shield meant specifically for man, to protect him against the terrifying Sword of Justice; man wants the Truth, but he needs Mercy to bear its effects. you must provide both.
+Mercy is a shield meant specifically for man, to protect him against the terrifying Sword of Justice; man wants the Truth, but he needs Mercy to bear its effects. you—the leader—must provide both.

 regardless of whether it’s a decision that affects our families or a policy that determines national security, public scrutiny is necessary to expose the dysfunction in our relationships and bring the Truth of our real condition to light. what we discover through our daily experience of dealing with people must be viewed through the illumination of Principle to understand its effects on our lives.

 e.g., even in the business world, many rely on crowdsourcing to help them quickly identify errors; when a product or service relies on an unlimited number of individual eyes to check its results, it dramatically improves the efficacy of the project. as the old saying goes: two heads are better than one.